burst-apps-team/burst-wiki/docs/en/cip.md

 ### CIP Editors

-The current CIP editors are rico666 who can be contacted at <bots@cryptoguru.org> and umbrellacorp03 who can be contacted on Discord.
+The current CIP editors can be contacted on Discord.

 ### CIP Editor Responsibilities & Workflow

 The CIP editor is present in the Burst Discord channel.
-Off-list CIP-related correspondence should be sent (or CC'd) to bots@cryptoguru.org.

 For each new CIP that comes in an editor does the following: